 She holds a BS degree in electrical engineering from Kansas State University and a BS degree in biology from Santa Clara University.

 Tali brings nearly two decades of executive management experience as a strong voice in the semiconductor industry.
-With a keen ability to multitask, strategize and oversee worldwide teams and customers, she lends her expertise and passion to her position as Chief Marketing Officer, where she manages also the IoT business line, heads up DSP Group’s US operations and corporate management.
-Prior to this role, she was the CVP Corporate Development.
+With a keen ability to multitask, strategize and oversee worldwide teams and customers, she lends her expertise and passion to her position as Chief Business Officer, where she manages also the IoT business line, heads up DSP Group’s US operations and corporate management.
+Prior to this role, she has been the Chief Marketing Officer and CVP Corporate Development.
 Before joining DSP Group, Tali was Director of Commercial Legal Affairs at RADA Electronic Industries, a Major in the Israeli Defense Forces, the founding manager of the “Atidim for Industry” program, and an intern at the IDF Ombudsman’s office.
 Tali holds an LLB in Law and Government with honors from the prestigious Interdisciplinary Center (IDC) of Herzliya and an MBA from Technion – Israel Institute of Technology.

 Co-Founder, President and Vice Chairwoman